 Recommended tour to see sea lions

 A great day trip from Santa Cruz is to Tortuga Bay (where you can see flamingos and finches in season) and then to Loberia Island, where there is a huge colony of sea lions.
 You can go snorkeling with them, along with turtles and even white-tipped reef sharks.
-Book the yacht cruise to Tortuga Bay and La Loberia here.
+Book this day trip to Tortuga Bay (including the Cracks and Alemanes Beach)

 8. Swimming with Equatorial Penguins

 When you think of penguins, you probably think of Antarctica.
 Or at the very least, somewhere cold.
 However, they also live in the Galapagos island and are one of the most endearing Galapagos Island attraction.
 They are the second smallest penguin, and the only penguins found north of the equator.

 Where is the best place to see Galapagos Penguins?

 They are mostly found on Bartolome Island, the northern end of Fernandina Island and the west coast of Isabela Island.
 There are a few on other islands, but these are the biggest populations.

 When is the best time to see Galapagos Penguins?